Nathy21/IncomeTax/README.md

 Admin user can view the federal tax slab for filing single / Married Filing Together.
 Demo user can only calculate the tax for a given state / income / filing status.

+Please find the attached word document with URL information and payload for input.

 Health End Point: http://localhost:8080/v1.0/employment/actuator/health H2 Instance: http://localhost:8080/v1.0/employment/h2-console